CLEMMONS FAMILY FARM

 Phase 1 of the Beneath Our Skin COVID-19 Vaccination Storytelling Project sessions were held in Chittenden County between September and December 2021.
 All storytelling sessions were facilitated by Clemmons Family Farm's trained collaborating artists who provided prompts and support to participants to share their stories and create art.
 The storytelling sessions lasted approximately 90 minutes and included materials and time for participants to create either a performing arts piece or a visual piece about their COVID 19 vaccination experience.
 A participation stipend of $200 was paid via Paypal to all participants who completed the sessions, shared their stories and artwork, and provided their emails for the Paypal transaction.

-The project is funded by the Vermont Department of Health.
+The project was funded by the Vermont Department of Health.
 Watch the 8-minute video overview above to learn more about this exciting project!

 Phase 2- Call-in storytelling from around Vermont